 Sleep apnea is an enduring sleep disorder in which the upper airway becomes constantly obstructed during sleep, reducing or completely stopping airflow.
 This condition, called obstructive sleep apnea (OSA), results in disrupted sleep and a drop in oxygen level.
 If the brain does not direct the signals needed to breathe, the condition may be called central sleep apnea.
-At Midtown Dental Clinic, we provide effective diagnoses and treatments for sleep apnea.
+At Midtown Dental Clinic, we provide effective treatments for sleep apnea.

 What Causes Sleep Apnea?

 Sleep apnea may be caused by obesity, tonsils, endocrine or neuromuscular disorders, heart or kidney failure, specific genetic syndromes like cleft lip or cleft palate, and premature birth.

 The most regular signs of sleep apnea include obstructed breathing, loud snoring, and gasping for air during sleep.
 Other indicators of sleep apnea include:

 - Impaired motor skills, verbal and visual memory

 - Dry mouth or headaches when waking up